shinijs/logger/README.md

 - `error` - Error messages
 - `fatal` - Fatal errors

-## File Rotation
+## File Logging

 When file logging is enabled:

-- Logs are rotated daily
+- Logs are written to files in the specified directory
+- **File logging works simultaneously with pretty printing** - you can have both console output and file logging in development
-- Files are named: `app-YYYY-MM-DD.log`
+- Files are named: `app.log` (single file, not rotated by default)
-- Old logs are automatically managed
-- Directory is created if it doesn't exist
+- Directory is created automatically if it doesn't exist
+- Configure via `LOG_FILE_ENABLED=true` and `LOG_FILE_PATH=./logs`

 ## Development vs Production